ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 \*SuperscriptBox[\(r\), \(2\)] Sin[\[Phi]] \[DifferentialD]r \
 \[DifferentialD]\[Phi] \[DifferentialD]\[Theta]\)\)\) == hbar/2]]
 ```
+The 4D GEM EOS perspective on its Theorem 1 Mathematica® theorem proving operator validation is the proof establishes a computational basis beyond a sigma 5 validation for a 4D spacetime human-ai experience worldview, to the extent of making the claim modern experimental physicists have completed an epic elimination of quantifiers proof in rigorously testing the particle-atomist-materialism teachings of Einstein-Aristotle-Democritus, have verified psychophysical parallelism in favor of the general information field theory-idealism of forms of their mentors Planck-Plato-Parmenides.

 This concludes the AI Peer Review ChatGPT-Wolfram Prompt section for a _SUSY_-AdS/CFT vs 4D GEM EOS evaluation of computational reproducability of 4D spacetime human-ai worldview, to be followed by the ChatGPT-Wolfram Response section and Conclusion.
 The prompt concludes with the request to frame the ChatGPT-Wolfram conclusion with a suggestion of what to do with the Control Room champagne bottles in either case of ChatGPT-Wolfram materialism vs idealism validation.